MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 Q: Where can I find more information about Azure AppCAT?

-A: When you download Azure AppCAT, you will find a `docs` disctory with all the information you need to get started.
+A: When you download Azure AppCAT, you get a `docs` disctory with all the information you need to get started.

 Q: Where can I find the specific Azure rules?